Sparshagarwal29/Expense-tracker-/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-1-- Category should be already shown in my ul
-2-- Add to the desired category
+1-- Category should be already shown in my ul === done 2-- Add to the desired category  === done
 3-- peer category page
 4-- analise the category pages
 5-- login page auth

+icome input ----display kar dena hai save bhi karni hai income ---- > income - totall expense (sum )